orlandomotapires/data_extraction_devnet/README.md

 ## Conclusion

 This script simplifies the process of extracting data from a website using `lynx` and provides a user-friendly interface with `dialog`.
 It ensures that necessary tools are installed, allows users to specify the target website, and displays the extracted data in an organized manner.
+With the new filtering feature, users can extract specific patterns from the data and also extract any URLs referenced in the data.
 This script can be further expanded and customized to meet specific data extraction needs.